tstyblo/RIOT-icoboard/README.md

 * SparkFun RED-V RedBoard - SiFive RISC-V FE310 MCU SoC - https://www.sparkfun.com/products/15594

 ## Documentation

+You'll have to patch the icosoc firmware first, otherwise the interrupt handler and threads won't work.

 You can find more info in the [boards/icosoc/doc.txt](boards/icosoc/doc.txt) file.